-If you become eligible to enroll in the Reimbursement Accounts mid-year due to a qualified life event, or if you join the Plan mid-year as a new hire, your annual election amount will be divided by the number of pay periods remaining in the year.
+If you become eligible to enroll in the reimbursement accounts mid-year due to a QLE, or if you join the Plan mid-year as a new hire, your annual election amount will be divided by the number of pay periods remaining in the year.
 That amount will be deducted from your paycheck in equal installments throughout the rest of the year.
 Expenses are only reimbursable from the effective date of your enrollment until the end of the Plan Year.
-Your effective date is based on the date your Salary Reduction Agreement is received by the Judiciary Benefits Center.

-For example, let's say you are hired in August when there are ten (10) pay periods remaining in the calendar year.
-If you elect to contribute \$2,000 into a HCRA, that \$2,000 will be divided by the remaining ten (10) pay periods-\$200 per pay period.
+For example, let's say you are hired in August and there are ten (10) pay periods remaining in the calendar year.
+If you elect to contribute \$2,000 into a HCRA or LPHCRA, that \$2,000 will be divided by the remaining ten (10) pay periods-\$200 per pay period.
 You may only submit claims for expenses that you incur from your enrollment effective date to the end of the calendar year.
-Due to the $2\frac{1}{2}$ month grace period being extended to HCRA, you now have until March 15 of the following Plan Year to incur eligible HCRA expenses and apply them toward the prior Plan Year balance.
+Due to the 21⁄2 month grace period extended to HCRA and LPHCRA, you have until March 15 of the following Plan Year to incur eligible HCRA/LPHRA expenses and apply them toward the prior Plan Year balance.